DLXPlugins/quotes-dlx-forest/README.md

 You can fork this repository to create your own theme.
 Most use-cases are covered and the build scripts are easy to setup (and optional).

-For creating a theme, please see <a href="https://docs.dlxplugins.com/v/quotes-dlx/themes/creating-your-own-theme">the documentation on creating your own theme.
+For creating a theme, please see <a href="https://docs.dlxplugins.com/v/quotes-dlx/themes/creating-your-own-theme">the documentation on creating your own theme</a>.

 You can also check out a <a href="https://docs.dlxplugins.com/v/quotes-dlx/themes/themes-overview">theme overview of how QuotesDLX handles its themes</a>.